ShaheerM10/ShaheerM10/README.md

 - 🌱 I’m currently learning new **Data Analysis Framworks**

-- 👯 I’m going to pursue my degree in Data Analysis at **University of Massachusetts Amherst**
+- 👯 I’m going to pursue my Master of Science in Data Analysis at **University of Massachusetts Amherst**

 <h3 align="left">Connect with me:</h3>
 <p align="left">